 Like some commuter bags, travel backpacks typically lean toward the high-polish side of the spectrum, and can be made with durable and good-looking materials such as seatbelt-like webbing, metal G-hooks, waterproof zippers, and durable thick-denier fabrics.

 The Evergoods Civic Panel Loader 24L represents one of the best of the best in our opinion and protects your laptop behind walls of foam, HDPE plastic, and an aluminum stay.
-The Fjällräven Kånken Laptop pack brings a bit of classic flair to the equation, and our testers greatly appreciated the tech-focused functionality of the Peak Design Everyday Backpack.
+The Fjällräven Kånken Laptop pack brings a bit of classic flair to the equation, and we greatly appreciated the tech-focused functionality of the Peak Design Everyday Backpack.

 Travel Backpacks